Lofoten with roof tents – guide with practical advice and inspiration

 This is how the Lofoten tourist organization summarizes it:

-Our rooftop tent spots in Lofoten
+Our roof tent spots in Lofoten

 And if nothing else, there are plenty of nice campsites and parking bays along the roads.